YanisBenekaa/panterest/readme.md

 of the project in which you'll set your `DATABASE_URL`, `MAILER_DSN`, `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_DATABASE`environment variables in this order :

+If you want to use the project locally, the `DATABASE_URL`and `MAILER_DSN` environment variables will be like that following example :
+- DATABASE_URL="mysql://user:password@127.0.0.1:3306/databaseName?serverVersion=5.7"
+- MAILER_DSN=smtp://localhost:25

+If you want to use it with the Docker configuration, you need to set this variables like that following example :
 - DATABASE_URL="mysql://user:password@panterest_db:3306/databaseName?serverVersion=5.7"
 - MAILER_DSN=smtp://panterest_maildev:25
 - MYSQL_ROOT_PASSWORD=password